22 releases (6 stable)

 DELETE

 Restson supports HTTP DELETE requests to API paths.
 Normally DELETE request is sent to API URL without message body.
 However, if message body or query parameters are needed, delete_with can be used.
-Moreover, the response status code from server is checked, but the response body is not captured.
+Moreover, while it is not very common for the server to send response body to DELETE request, it is still possible to use delete_capture and delete_capture_with functions to capture it.

 Similarly with other requests, the path is obtained from RestPath trait.